zweers/marble_run_2026/README.md

-Schablones for making the tracks and suppoort: these schablones are for making either 2d (lasercut) or 3D printed schablones used for drawing cutting and folding lines on paper. layout.pdf is the actual design with folding (blue) and cutting (black) line "marble run shapes" contains 4 shapes and shows how the traced designs will look like. you can also print them on thick paper and cut & fold them
+Schablones for making the tracks and support:

+These schablones are for making either 2d (lasercut) or 3D printed schablones used for drawing cutting and folding lines on paper.

+layout.pdf is the actual design with folding (blue) and cutting (black) line "marble run shapes" contains 4 shapes and shows how the traced designs will look like. you can also print them on thick paper and cut & fold them